Graham Usher (journalist): Move to Palestine and career in journalism

 Shortly afterward, Usher moved to Gaza to teach English with the British Council, and decided to become a journalist shortly after the Oslo accords were signed.
-He begun to write for Middle East International, then Middle East Report, and shortly afterward for The Economist, which had never had a dedicated Palestine correspondent before.
+He began to write for Middle East International, then Middle East Report, and shortly afterward for The Economist, which had never had a dedicated Palestine correspondent before.
 He also wrote for Al-Ahram Weekly.

 Usher made his base in Gaza for a few years, then the only Western correspondent to do so, but by 1996 he had moved to Jerusalem.
 There, he lived five minutes' walk from the offices of the Institute of Jerusalem Studies (later the institute for Palestine Studies) in Sheikh Jarrah.

 He wrote two books, Palestine in Crisis (1995) and Dispatches from Palestine (1999), both of which were published by Pluto Press.
 In a review of the former, Joel Beinin wrote that Usher was "one of the most knowledgeable journalists writing in English about the West Bank and Gaza Strip."

 He took a particular interest in the careers of Marwan Barghouti, Sheikh Ahmed Yassin and Aryeh Deri, whom he took to represent the emergence of a new generation of populist political leaders in Palestine and Israel.
 He viewed Mohammed Dahlan and Jibril Rajoub as emblematic of the layer of Palestinian former revolutionaries who had begun to transform themselves into security chiefs, who policed Palestinians on behalf of Israel.

 In 2003 he married Barbara Plett, a Canadian BBC correspondent based in Jerusalem.
 Two years later the couple moved to Islamabad, Pakistan, where Plett had accepted a new posting.
 Usher wrote from there for the London Review of Books.

 In 2009 the couple moved again, this time to New York.
 Both reported on the United Nations; Plett for the BBC, and Usher for Al-Ahram Weekly.

 Usher's dispatches for Al-Ahram Weekly included a November 2011 article in which he argued that India, Brazil and South Africa had failed to bring a fresh voice to the United Nations.
 They had advocated "human rights in theory while backing sovereignty in practice," he wrote.